 With thanks to generous funding from a number of providers, we are able to run projects that can offer free support to individuals who are in need.

-In addition to the knife crime funding, the Mayor of London’s Office has also provided funding to support children and young people aged between 10 and 21 years, and who are suffering from mental health issues, those at risk of exclusion and those involved in, or at risk of becoming involved in criminal activity.
+The Mayor of London’s Office has provided funding to support children and young people aged between 10 and 21 years, and who are suffering from mental health issues, those at risk of exclusion and those involved in, or at risk of becoming involved in criminal activity.
 If you think you would benefit from this support, please complete the referral form and return it to us via email.

 With thanks to the National Lottery, we will apply a whole family approach to tackling behavioural issues, violence and knife crime, working with young people aged 9 to 18, and their families in Havering.
 This is a five year project, and can support counselling for both the child, parents, and family as a whole.
 If you think you or a child in your school would benefit from this support, please complete the referral form and return it to us via email.